Today's Articles

 He received his undergraduate degree in education and master of arts degree in history from Howard University.
 He studied abroad as a visiting research scholar at the University of Oxford in England and the University of London.

 Williams began field research in African History in Ghana (University College) in 1956.
-His main focus was on African achievements and self-ruling civilizations before colonization.
+His primary focus was on African achievements and self-ruling civilizations before colonization.
 His last study in 1964 covered 26 countries and more than 100 language groups.
 His best-known work is "The Destruction of Black Civilization: Great Issues of a Race from 4500 BC to 2000 A.D."
 The Black Academy of Arts and Letters gave Dr. Williams honors for this effort.

 A little-known fact about Williams is that besides being a historian and a professor, he was president of a baking company, a newsletter editor, The New Challenge, an economist, a high school teacher and principal, and a novelist.